-The screenings of 42nd Street, as live from the Theatre Royal Dury Lane have been rescheduled.
+The screenings of 42nd Street, as live from the Theatre Royal Dury Lane have been rescheduled and we have a few tickets available.
 The legendary Broadway musical has been filmed at the Theatre Royal so you can see one of the favourite West End shows without leaving Bourne End.

 Click here to read the COVID-19 restrictions for your safety that will apply at this screening.